 - Let it sit for 10 minutes and then rinse off with a sulfate-free shampoo and conditioner

 You can use an apple cider vinegar rinse to tone your hair.
 For this, you will need a few drops of blue or purple liquid food color, 2 tablespoons of apple cider vinegar, 2-3 tablespoons of coconut oil, and 1 cup of water.

-If you were wondering how to fix orange hair, these were all the ways.
+If you were wondering how to fix orange hair at home, these were all the ways.
 Add some blue or purple food coloring to your sulfate-free shampoo and conditioner to create your own toning shampoos that will minimize orange build up.
 Flaunt your gorgeous brass-free hair after trying out these toning methods.

 Do you have any of your own toning secrets?
 Let us know in the comments section below.

 - 10 Awesome Ways To Identify And Fix Dry And Damaged Hair

 - How To Remove Hair Color With Baking Soda?